-The condition of Philippine coral reefs has been in constant and rapid decline.
-In fact, a recent study shows that 90 percent are in poor to fair categories.
+Amid the COVID-19 pandemic, the Branch successfully conducted an expedition in October-November 2020 to study the biological status of Panaon Island, with significant results, showing good to excellent status of coral reefs assessed.
+It is a much-welcome development considering that the conditions of Philippine coral reefs have been in constant and rapid decline.
+A study showed that 90 percent are in poor to fair categories.
 This poor condition of our reefs is further exacerbated by conversion of these critical habitats into dump-and-fill projects, destructive fishing practices and other anthropogenic factors.
 For this campaign, a new coral reef area will be protected.

 This campaign aims to get the DENR to establish a new coral-rich Marine Protected Area in Panaon Island.
 Panaon Island's waters are estimated at around 25,000-30,000 Hectares.
 Its reef is a very good candidate for conservation.
 It has a high diversity of fish and corals and there are signs of recovery from blast fishing in the 80's.
 It is a feeding grounds for whale sharks, dolphins, sea turtles and other large marine vertebrates.
 There are sightings of the rare and endangered Leatherback turtles.
 Fisherfolk benefit from the spill-over effect of at least 10 locally protected marine protected areas.
 Political dynamics are good, tourism potential is good.

-In 2020, the Branch are looking at the DENR through the Biodiversity Management Bureau and the regional office in the area to conduct a Suitability Assessment on the Panaon Island as a protected area with a planned expedition by Oceana in partnership with the Philippine Navy and the DENR.
+With the incredible results of the biological assessment and with the data from the socio-economic survey in 2021, and the commitment of the political authorities in Southern Leyte, of which Panaon Island is a part, there is a good chance that it will be declared a protected area after the DENR through the Biodiversity Management Bureau and the regional office in the area prepare a Suitability Assessment on the Panaon Island as a protected area.